Doctor of Philosophy: History in the United States

 Until the mid-19th century, advanced degrees were not a criterion for professorships at most colleges.
-That began to change as the more ambitious scholars at major schools went to Germany for 1 to 3 years to obtain a PhD in the sciences or humanities.
+That began to change as the more ambitious scholars at major schools went to Germany for one to three years to obtain a PhD in the sciences or humanities.
 Graduate schools slowly emerged in the United States.
-In 1861, Yale awarded the first three earned PhDs in North America to Eugene Schuyler, Arthur Williams Wright, and James Morris Whiton, although honorary PhDs had been awarded in the US for almost a decade, with Bucknell University awarding the first to Ebenezer Newton Elliott in 1852.
+In 1852, the first honorary PhD in the nation was given at Bucknell University in Lewisburg, Pennsylvania to Ebenezer Newton Elliott.
+Nine years later, in 1861, Yale University awarded three PhDs: to Eugene Schuyler in philosophy and psychology, Arthur Williams Wright in physics, and James Morris Whiton Jr. in classics.

-In the next two decades, New York University, the University of Pennsylvania, Harvard, and Princeton also began granting the degree.
+Over the following two decades, Harvard University, New York University, Princeton University, and the University of Pennsylvania, also began granting the degree.
 Major shifts toward graduate education were foretold by the opening of Clark University in 1887 which offered only graduate programs and the Johns Hopkins University which focused on its PhD program.
 By the 1890s, Harvard, Columbia, Michigan and Wisconsin were building major graduate programs, whose alumni were hired by new research universities.
 By 1900, 300 PhDs were awarded annually, most of them by six universities.
 It was no longer necessary to study in Germany.
 However, half of the institutions awarding earned PhDs in 1899 were undergraduate institutions that granted the degree for work done away from campus.
 Degrees awarded by universities without legitimate PhD programs accounted for about a third of the 382 doctorates recorded by the US Department of Education in 1900, of which another 8–10% were honorary.
+The awarding of PhD as an honorary degree was banned by the Board of Regents of the University of the State of New York in 1897.
+This had a nation-wide impact, and after 1907, less than 10 honorary PhDs were awarded in the United States each year.
+The last authenticated PhD awarded honoris causa was awarded in 1937 to Bing Crosby by Gonzaga University.